Let's develop a fantasy and steampunk economic system.

 We begin with a humble coin.

-Note that because the wage for unskilled labor is 1 coin per five hours of work then a full ten-hour workday pays 2 coins.
-Continuing the math, a six-day work week of unskilled labor earns 12 coins and a fifty-two week work year totals 624 coins.
+The wage for unskilled labor is 1 coin per five hours of work.
+So a full ten-hour workday pays 2 coins for unskilled labor.
+Thus a six-day work week of unskilled labor earns 12 coins.